 - My co-parent and myself should split the costs of travel

 Here are some specific things to consider in your parenting plan, along with some practical advice on how to go about deciding what to include.
+Here are some of the travel and child support considerations.
+And finally, here is some information on what visitation can look like for long distance parents.

 List Assumptions and ‘Givens’